realmagicgreen/magicgreen11ty/src/articles/2018-05-06-gardens-by-the-bay.md

 ## TLDR

-- Rated number 3 on things to do in Singapore Tripadvisor
+- Reached more than 40 million visitors to date.

-- Reached more than 40 million visitors to date
+- Contains more than 1,000,000 plants.

-- World's top 20 most checked-in places on Facebook
+- Architecture wonder: The Cooled Conservatories at Gardens by the Bay are the world’s largest column-less greenhouses.

-- Contains more than 1,000,000 plants
+- Rated no.3 on things to do in Singapore Tripadvisor.

-- The two Cooled Conservatories at Gardens by the Bay are the world’s largest column-less greenhouses.
+- World's top 20 most checked-in places on Facebook.

 </div>